prasannax1/starships/README.md

 ### Deployment

-The *Wasp* class is not used as a standard auxillary vehicle on the *Aviary*, nor is it maintained as inventory.
+The *Wasp* class is not used as a standard auxillary vehicle on the *Exodus*, nor is it maintained as inventory.
 However, since the components are in inventory, as *Wasp* class can be assembled if needed within minutes.

 ## Hornet class